musalbas/heartbleed-masstest/README.md

 This repo contains a script to automatically test sites for vulnerability to the [Heartbleed Bug (CVE-2014-0160)](http://heartbleed.com/).

-*Note: the proof-of-concept has been modified to test for Heartbleed without exploiting the server, so the heartbeat request does not cause the server to leak any data from memory or expose any data in an unauthorized manner.
+*Note: the proof-of-concept has been modified to test for OpenSSL versions vulnerable to Heartbleed without exploiting the server, so the heartbeat request does not cause the server to leak any data from memory or expose any data in an unauthorized manner.
 See the [Mozilla blog post](http://blog.mozilla.org/security/2014/04/12/testing-for-heartbleed-vulnerability-without-exploiting-the-server) for an explanation.*

 This repo also contains test results for the Alexa top 10,000 sites as of around April 8, 16:00 UTC.
 Websites listed as vulnerable may no longer be vulnerable.
 This list serves as a snapshot of